With film music, Brussels orchestra veers from usual business model

 BRUSSELS The Brussels Philharmonic used to wait by the phone and occasionally a filmmaker would call.
 The symphony orchestra did, after all, perform the music on Martin Scorsese's 2004 movie "The Aviator", winning the Golden Globe that year for Best Original Score.

-But after one million euros ($1.3 million) in public funding cuts over the past two years, patience has become a luxury.
+But after one million euros $1.3 million (825.8 thousand pounds) in public funding cuts over the past two years, patience has become a luxury.

 General manager Gunther Broucke solicited movie producers at a film festival in Ghent last year: The orchestra wanted work.